Catharine Baker: Real Results, Not Partisanship

-Making California a pro-job, pro-employment state again
+Making California a pro-job, pro-employment state

-- Authored a bill, which passed with bipartisan support, to remove red tape to help address the shortage of mental health professionals (AB 773).
+- Authored a bill, passed with bipartisan support, to remove red tape to help address the shortage of mental health professionals (AB 773).

 - Supported AB 419 to reform the regulatory process by requiring the Governor each year to collect and report all regulations that affect small business.

 - Authored legislation to allow employers and employees to agree to more flexible work arrangements (AB 1038).